2017 has been a good year for stocks as a whole, although not every stock has participated in the gains.

 But here, too, the decline seems overwrought.
 About 45% of revenue actually comes from sales to businesses like restaurants, much of that through the company’s Cash & Carry brand.
 Management has largely dismissed the Aldi threat, citing a roughly $1,000-$2,000 impact per store per week.
 Direct competition with Whole Foods should be limited as well.

-Investors who believe the market has overreacted to the Amazon-Whole Foods tie-up naturally look toward Kroger Co (NYSE:KR), as Laura Hoy argued on this site last month.
-But Smart & Final looks cheaper, potentially more protected — and an intriguing choice for investors who believe the grocery space can survive Amazon.
+But Smart & Final looks cheaper, potentially more protected and an intriguing choice for investors who believe the grocery space can survive Amazon.

 Best Stocks to Buy: GGP Inc

 The weakness in retail stocks has bled into retail landlords like GGP Inc (NYSE:GGP).
-GGP is down about 28% from mid-2016 highs, and has declined nearly 24% so far in 2017.
+GGP was down about 30% from mid-2016 highs and declined nearly 24% in 2017 before bouncing back in early November.
 Fellow ‘Class A’ mall operators Simon Property Group Inc (NYSE:SPG) and Macerich Co (NYSE:MAC) similarly have struggled.

 It’s an argument that makes some sense, given that results at GGP still show little sign of weakness.
 Same-store net operating income rose in its third quarter, and occupancy actually rose 80 bps from Q2, clearing 95%.
 Q4 guidance was strong as well.
 Yet GGP now trades at barely 12x its guidance for 2017 FFO (funds from operations), and yields 4.6% — not including a special dividend paid earlier this year.